ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

    links to functional data for the instances, including configuration, health, symptoms.
 : The SIMAP data can be historical, real-time, or future data for 'what-if' scenarios.

+SIMAP API:
+: SIMAP API is the set of interfaces that allow the client applications to create, read, update, and delete data that comforms to the SIMAP.

 # Sample SIMAP Use Cases